-Over 200 million were registered to vote in the November election.
+More than 200 million were registered to vote in the November election.
 Only 138 million voted, in the end, so I guess 60 million people had somewhere better to be that day.

 How many aircraft carriers does the US have?

-We probably don't need that many but, let's be real, aircraft carriers are pretty sick.
+We probably don't need that many, but, let's be real, aircraft carriers are pretty sick.
 You get the best of land, air, and sea all scrunched up into one.

 How many Americans are there?

 I just told you.
 I'll look again.
-Ok, we're at 324,406,913 now.
+OK, we're at 324,406,913 now.
 Not that drastic a change.
 Don't ask again.